Overview

 .

-This method is useful for unconscious patient or those who cannot be
+This method is useful for unconscious person or those who cannot be

 propped up in bed.